01183 218197

 You've got your car hire sorted, you have the best car hire excess insurance, you can be certain you won't have to pay a penny more whatever happens, right?

 Well not quite.
-There's always one area that won't be covered – negligence, as a Kuwaiti tourist visiting a ski resort in Bavaria recently discovered, the Metro reports.
-According a police spokesman, the father wanted to show his children snow for the first time and drove up a forest footpath as far as he could.
+There's always one area that won't be covered – negligence, as a Kuwaiti tourist visiting a ski resort in Bavaria discovered.
+According to a police spokesman, the father wanted to show his children snow for the first time and drove up a forest footpath as far as he could.
 He then lost control of the BMW 7 series which slid sideways onto the ski piste where the family abandoned the vehicle.

-The wealthy family will apparently be charged the full £3,000 cost of the rescue of the BMW by the Fire Service in addition to any charges from the car hire firm for damage incurred to the underside of the car, lost income while the car is off the road etc.
+The wealthy family were apparently charged the full £3,000 cost of the rescue of the BMW by the Fire Service in addition to charges from the car hire firm for damage incurred to the underside of the car, lost income while the car is off the road etc.

 Likewise most cdw policies exclude damage to high risk vulnerable parts of the car such as tyres, wheels, glass and underside of the car, areas that will be covered with our specialist insurance policies.